 Mount Fuji, or Fuji-san, stands 12,389 feet and is the highest mountain in Japan.
-Just 62 miles from Tokyo, the mountain is within view of Japan's capital on a clear day, and has therefore become a symbol of the country.
+Just 62 miles from Tokyo, the mountain is within view of Japan's capital on a clear day.
+Fuji become a symbol of the country after about 1500 when the capital moved to Edo or Tokyo.

 Mount Fuji is considered an active volcano, though it has not erupted since 1708.